prarthanatraj07-eng/OnlineFoodDelivery_MVC/README.md

 ### View

-The View layer is implemented using JSP pages and Bootstrap.
+The View layer is implemented using JSP pages, HTML, and CSS.

 It is responsible for: